veeshanr/veeshanr.github.io/pages/research.md

 **Papers in submission/Working Papers:**

 1. *“Social Capital, Trust, and Collective Action in Post-earthquake Nepal.”
-(In submission)
+(Submitted to Journal)
 2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.”
 (In submission)

 **In preparation:**